spgennard/vscode_cobol/README.md

 ## Does this extension include a language server protocol for COBOL

-Visual Studio Code has two ways of providing language extensions, one if via the [language server protocol](https://langserver.org/) and the second is via a set of Visual Studio Code APIs.
+Visual Studio Code has two ways of providing language extensions, the first is provided by the use of a [language server protocol](https://langserver.org/) and the second is via a set of Visual Studio Code APIs.

 This extension uses the Visual Studio Code APIs because the Language Server Protocol did not exist when this extension was created.